Astrocesped/OST_Homework/ReadMe.txt

-These folders contain the projects that correspond to each lesson in the now deceased School of Technology from O'Reilly.
+These folders contain the projects that correspond to each lesson in the now dismantled School of Technology from O'Reilly.
 I offer them as samples of code for others to learn and as a display of my journey as a Python developer.

 You'll notice some evolution in certain practices while going from the first